masxdesign/4prop-oauth-plugin/README.md

 import express from 'express'
-import passport from 'passport' import createAuthRouter from '@4prop/oauth' import MSSQLAuthRepository from '@4prop/oauth/mssql'
+import passport from 'passport' import createAuthRouter from '@4prop/oauth' import { createSessionMiddleware } from '@4prop/oauth/session' import MSSQLAuthRepository from '@4prop/oauth/mssql'

 const app = express()

 app.use(express.json())
-app.use(passport.initialize())
+app.use(createSessionMiddleware()) // Required for OAuth returnTo functionality app.use(passport.initialize())

 // Create and mount auth routes (passport auto-configures on first call)